 A public child-placing agency, such as a County Social Services Department could not legally engage in such discriminatory practices.

 When you’ve decided that adopting a child is the best decision for you and your family, please let us know.
 We’d love to help you through this process.
 We find joy in bringing families together.
 It’s our pleasure and honor to make the process as smooth, efficient, and problem-free as possible.
+Visit our North Dakota Adoption page for more information about how we can help.

 Please reach out to us when you are ready to start.